ShehabAhmed-Gui/birdo/README.md

 1. First you need **Qt 6.5.3** (Tested version, You can use another version and see if it works), You can download Qt for windows from here:
 - [Qt online installer](https://www.qt.io/download-open-source)

-2. Install CMake if it is not already installed.
+2. Install CMake if it's not already installed.
 Recommended CMake version is 3.25, Install CMake from [here](https://cmake.org/download/)

 ### Required Qt modules to be installed: